plotly/plotly.rs/examples/customization/consistent_static_format_export/README.md

 # SVG Export Example

-This example demonstrates exporting a plot to SVG, PNG, and PDF using plotly.rs and keeping font size and style consistent accross SVG and other formats.
+This example demonstrates exporting a plot to SVG, PNG, and PDF using plotly.rs and keeping font size and style consistent across SVG and other formats.

 This example is based on [GitHub Issue #171](https://github.com/plotly/plotly.rs/issues/171).